aabccd021/Technical-Interview-Assignment-Langaku-Backend/README.md

 The [`DATE_TRUNC`](https://www.postgresql.org/docs/current/functions-srf.html#FUNCTIONS-SRF)
 function was used to determine "period" group of a timestamp.

-### Alternative solution / future improvement 1: Returning only periods with data
+### Future improvement 1: Returning only periods with data

 The implemented solution will return all periods even if there is no data for some periods.
 This will simplify the client code, as the client will not need to fill in missing periods,